THE FUNCTIONS OF THE INTERVALS (A PHILOSOPHICAL VIEW ON)

 So, how do we “relate” music to the world (universe) around us and the experiences we go through ourselves?

 I think most of you reading the article do feel the difference between the Major and minor thirds.
-The minor third feels more “sad”, while the Major third feels more “happy”.
-We do experience this as well when listening to pieces in minor and Major tonalities, although the level of “sadness” or “happiness” might differ.
+The minor third feels more “introvert” (Outer World to Inner World movement), while the Major third feels more “extrovert” (Inner World to Outer World movement).
+We do experience this as well when listening to pieces in minor and Major tonalities, although the level of “internalization” or “outgoingness” might differ.
 But, what about the other intervals?
 How do they relate to what we experience?

 I the past I always wondered how to formulate my thoughts and feelings about it.
 Several years ago my mother gave me a book that contained various lectures by Rudolf Steiner.
 In these lectures I found the answers I was searching for.